-The proposal is part of the general principle of trajectory-based operations, aiming at improving various features of air traffic control thanks to a better anticipation of how flights would behave.
+As part of the goal to move to trajectory-based operations, the project will focus on improving various features of air traffic control in order to better anticipate how flights would behave.

 During the execution of a flight, major elements to feed an accurate and reliable trajectory prediction -or alternate scenarios- can be provided by the aircraft itself.
 These elements can be: wind conditions, speed schedule or the trajectory prediction computed by the aircraft navigation system itself, which consists in a suite of positions, altitude and time (“4 Dimensions”).

 Some aircraft operated by European airlines already have the capacity to send those elements via a datalink communication application.

 The objectives of the proposal are to demonstrate both: